Cold Calling Isn't Dead — It Just Changed for Modern SDRs

 AI-Powered Call Coaching

-Tools like Gong and Chorus now offer real-time coaching during calls — prompting the SDR with talk track suggestions, flagging when they’re talking too much, and surfacing competitive intel when a competitor is mentioned.
+Tools like Gong and Chorus now offer real-time coaching during calls.
+They prompt the SDR with talk track suggestions, flag when they’re talking too much, and surface competitive intel when a competitor is mentioned.
 The effect on new SDR performance is significant: teams using real-time coaching see 25-35% faster ramp to full productivity.

 When to Call vs. When to Email